ruchee/vimrc/vimfiles/bundle/vim-python/submodules/pylint/doc/user_guide/run.rst

 This will spawn 4 parallel Pylint sub-process, where each provided module will be checked in parallel.
 Discovered problems by checkers are not displayed immediately.
-They are shown just after completing checking a module.
+They are shown just after checking a module is complete.

-There are some limitations in running checks in parallel in current implementation.
-It is not possible to use custom plugins (i.e. ``--load-plugins`` option), nor it is not possible to use initialization hooks (i.e. ``--init-hook`` option).
+There are some limitations in running checks in parallel in the current implementation.
+It is not possible to use custom plugins (i.e. ``--load-plugins`` option), nor it is not possible to use initialization hooks (i.e. the ``--init-hook`` option).

-This will spawn 4 parallel Pylint subprocesses, each provided module being checked by one or another subprocess.

 Exit codes
 ----------

 Pylint returns bit-encoded exit codes.
-If applicable the table lists related stderr stream message output.
+If applicable, the table below lists the related stderr stream message output.

 =========  =========================  ==========================================